silencer1127/silencer1127.github.io/_pages/software/EZ_Fingerprint/ezf_privacy.md

 ## Personal Information

 When you request for downloading the EZF software, we will ask for your **name**, **affiliation** and **e-mail address**.
-In addition, we record the **IP address** and the **browser** (e.g. Firefox, Chrome, IE, etc.) you use to visit our website.
+In addition, we record the **IP address** and the **browser** (e.g. Firefox, Chrome, IE, etc.) you used to visit our website.
 We use all the information described above to generate a unique download link for each request and that download link will be sent to the e-mail address you provided in the download page.
 However, the e-mail will only contain your name besides the download link.

 ## Anonymous System Information

-When the first time you start the EZF software, we anonymously collect and only collect the following information about your computer system: **CPU**, **memory**, **operating system**, **MATLAB version**, **current EZF version**.
+When the first time you start the EZF software, we anonymously collect and **only** collect the following information about your computer system: **CPU**, **memory**, **operating system**, **MATLAB version**, **current EZF version**.
 These information are collected for statistic purpose and will help us better understand the hardware requirements and software compatibility.
 Examples of the collected information are shown below:

 CPU | Memory | OS | MATLAB | EZF
 :---:|:---:|:---:|:---:|:---: